TimUntersberger/projects/GithubIssuesUI.md

 ## Description

-A web app that communicates with github issues api while providing a nice looking and more efficient way to edit the issues for a project.
+A web app that communicates with the github issues api for the user in the background while providing a nice looking and more efficient way to edit the issues for a project (Kanban board style).

 ## Technologies